Vnovnick/jourbooks_backend/README.md

 `book/shelved/journal/:book_user_ids` - GET - retrieves all journal entries corresponding to a book the user has saved

+`book/shelved/journal/all/:user_id` - GET - retrieves all journal entries belonging to the specified user

 `book/shelved/journal/:book_user_post_ids` - DELETE - deletes journal entry from the database and detaches it from the user

 `book/shelved/journal/:post_id` - PATCH - updates journal entry and adds an `edited_at` value to be displayed along with the `created_at` value in the frontend